cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Inputs:

-- `Ma`: the first 128-bit block to be absorbed
+- `M0`: the first 128-bit block to be absorbed
-- `Mb`: the second 128-bit block to be absorbed
+- `M1`: the second 128-bit block to be absorbed

 Modifies: